-bird-in-the-hand theory Assumes that investors value a dollar of dividends more highly than a dollar of expected capital gains because the dividend yield component, $D_1/P_0$ , is less risky than the g component in the total expected return equation $\hat{r}s = D_1/P_0 + g$ .
+bird-in-the-hand theory Assumes that investors value a dollar of dividends more highly than a dollar of expected capital gains, because a certain dividend is less risky than a possible capital gain.
+This theory implies that a high-dividend stock has a higher price and lower required return, all else held equal.

-Black-Scholes Option Pricing Model A model to estimate the value of a call option.
-It is widely used by option traders.
+Black-Scholes option pricing model A model to estimate the value of a call option.
+It is widely used by options traders.